nathanallen/wordplay/README.md

 ```
 ruby n_gram_counter.rb [filename.txt] [n]
 ```
-Known bugs:
-- does not handle utf-8 encoded characters

 ###numbers in words
 Given an integer between zero and the high trillions, returns the natural language equivalent.
 On the command line run: